-Lactose is a naturally occurring sugar found in dairy products.
+Many individuals who follow a vegetarian or mostly plantbased diet may choose to consume milk, cheese, vogurt or other dairy products.
+Lactose is a naturally occurring sugar found in dairy foods.
 When lactose is properly digested, it is broken down into two different sugar molecules: glucose and galactose.
 Lactase is the enzyme needed to break down lactose.
 Some people do not produce any, or enough lactase.
 Because of this, lactose passes through the intestines undigested.
-When this occurs, gut bacteria in the intestines ferment the lactose, which produces gas that leads to bloating and cramps, and causes water to enter the intestine guickly leading to diarrhea.
+When this occurs, gut bacteria in the intestines ferment the lactose, which produces gas that leads to bloating and cramps, and causes water to enter the intestine quickly leading to diarrhea.
 These are the uncomfortable symptoms associated with lactose intolerance.
 Some people who do not digest lactose cannot tolerate any dairy products, while others can tolerate small amounts of lactose.
 When dairy is consumed with a meal there can be minor symptoms or no symptoms at all, but consuming dairy on its own (especially fluid milk) can result in more severe symptoms.
+Recommendations provided in this section are intended for those who follow a plant-based diet that includes milk or other dairy products.